Retirement savings | august 12, 2025

 1. Leave your assets where they are

-If the plan allows, you can leave the assets in your former employer’s 401(k) plan, where they can continue to benefit from any tax-advantaged growth.
+If the plan allows, you can leave the assets in your former employer’s retirement plan, where they can continue to benefit from any tax-advantaged growth.
 Find out if you must maintain a minimum balance, and understand the plan’s fees, investment options, and other provisions, especially if you may need to access these funds at a later time.

 3. Roll over your assets to an IRA

-For more retirement investment options and to maintain the tax-advantaged status of the account, roll your old 401(k) into an individual retirement account (IRA).
+For more retirement investment options and to maintain the tax-advantaged status of the account, roll your old workplace plan into an individual retirement account (IRA).
 You will have greater flexibility over access to your savings (although income taxes may apply, along with early withdrawal penalties, if you don’t directly transfer the funds and are under age 59½).1 Before-tax assets can roll over to a Traditional IRA, while Roth assets can roll directly to a Roth IRA.
-Review the differences in investment options and fees between an IRA and your old and new employers’ 401(k) plans.
+Review the differences in investment options and fees between an IRA and your old and new employers’ retirement plans.

-Cashing out your old 401(k) may have significant financial consequences.
+Cashing out your old workplace plan may have significant financial consequences.
 Not only are those funds considered taxable income and subject to an immediate tax withholding, but you may also be subject to a 10% early withdrawal tax penalty if you cash out before age 59½.1 Additionally, withdrawals will lose the potential for tax-deferred growth.

 If possible, choose an option that allows you to continue to benefit from your savings’ tax-advantaged status and preserve and increase the growth potential of your wealth.
 Other important factors to consider include fees and expenses, available services, protection from creditors, and special tax considerations for employer stock.
 Please consider consulting with a tax professional.

-Advantages and Considerations of the Four Options
+Advantages and considerations of the four options

 Here’s a snapshot of the information you need to help make the right choice for your situation.